Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Discussion

 In order to treat the equation of state of matter at the densities typical of neutron stars one must treat the motion of the baryons relativistically.
 The quark-meson coupling (QMC) model not only does that but it self-consistently treats the in-medium changes in baryon structure induced by the large scalar mean fields generated in such matter.
 As we have explained, those changes, which may be represented by the corresponding scalar polarisabilities, lead naturally to predictions for the three-body forces between not just the nucleons but the nucleons and hyperons as well as hyperons, without additional parameters.
 This widely used approach has been extended here to include the effect of Fock terms arising from the tensor (or Pauli) couplings of the baryons to vector mesons, especially the $\rho$.

-The results for a comprehensive set of nuclear matter properties, including $K_0$, $L$, $K_{sym}$, $Q_0$ and $K_{\tau, v}$ have been studied in detail.
-While the incompressibility is increased by this addition and tends to lie at the top end of the acceptable range, it serves as a useful constraint on the additional mass parameter, $\Lambda$, associated with the form factor that appears at the meson-baryon vertices (the latter only being needed once the Fock terms are computed).
-The pronounced variation of the nuclear matter observables with this parameter (which must lie above the masses of the exchanged mesons included in the theory) is illustrated in Table~\ref{table:couplings}.
-Increasing $\Lambda$ beyond $0.9$~GeV raises the incompressibility; with the case denoted \mbox{$\Lambda =1.1~{\rm GeV}$} already very close to the limit \mbox{$K < 315$~MeV}.
+The results for a comprehensive set of nuclear matter properties, including $K_0$, $L_{0}$, $K_{sym}$, $Q_0$ and $K_{\tau, v}$ have been studied in detail.
+The model prediction for the incompressibility lies within the range extracted from experimental data for most model variations considered.
+While the incompressibility is increased by this addition in some cases and tends to lie at the mid to top end of the acceptable range, it serves as a useful constraint on the additional mass parameter, $\Lambda$, associated with the form factor that appears at the meson-baryon vertices (the latter only being needed when the Fock terms are computed).
+The modest variation of the nuclear matter observables with this parameter (which must lie above the masses of the exchanged mesons included in the theory) is illustrated in Table~\ref{table:couplings}.
+Increasing $\Lambda$ beyond $0.9$~GeV raises the incompressibility and in the case denoted ``\mbox{Eff.
+Proton Mass, $\Lambda =1.1~{\rm GeV}$}" it is close to the limit \mbox{$K_{0} < 315$~MeV}.

-The symmetry energy is greatly enhanced and significant curvature is introduced into this quantity by the Fock terms, specifically the tensor component of the rho meson.
-At saturation density we find in all cases that the isospin incompressibility is within accepted constraint limits and while the slope of the symmetry energy is large, it does lie within the broad limits reported by Tsang {\it et al.}~\cite{Tsang:2012se}.
+The symmetry energy and its slope are noticeably influenced by the Fock terms, specifically curvature is introduced into these quantity through the tensor interaction, as can be seen in Fig.~\ref{fig:SymSlopePlots}.
+At saturation density we find in all cases that the isospin incompressibility is within accepted constraint limits and while the slope of the symmetry energy is on the larger side, it does lie within the broad limits reported by Tsang {\it et al.}~\cite{Tsang:2012se}.

 It is interesting to note that there is a satisfying level of consistency between theoretical predictions of N$^{3}$LO chiral effective field theory and the QMC model results studied here for densities of PNM up to and around nuclear matter density.
 Above saturation density a slightly higher energy per particle as a function of density is found here.
-It is also found that the natural incorporation of many body forces in the QMC model tends to produce a stiffer PNM EoS above saturation density than other models including 3-body forces.
+It is also found that the natural incorporation of many body forces in the QMC model tends to produce a somewhat stiffer PNM EoS above saturation density than other models including 3-body forces.